mlanza/atomic/README.md

 > Why not do ClojureScript directly in JavaScript and eliminate the transpiler?

-The ephiphany: since languages are just facilities plus syntax, if one can set aside syntax, the right facilities can eliminate a build step.
+The ephiphany: since languages are just facilities plus syntax, if one can set aside syntax, the right facilities can eliminate build steps.

 JavaScript does functional programming pretty dang well and continues to add proper facilities.